Tidemill Academy Governors – 2016/17

 I visit Tidemill a couple of times each term and am always happy to talk with pupils, parents and teachers about the arts and the positive role that performing arts can play in education.

-Abigail Coman Walker- Community Governor
+Abigail Coman Walker- Trust Governor

 For the last 12 years, I have worked for HSBC Bank in many of their global locations including Hong Kong, Brasil and UAE.
 When I returned to the UK in 2013, I wanted to find an opportunity to contribute my skills and knowledge to the local community.
 As the parent of two young children, becoming a school governor seemed ideal.